codefellows-301d57/gallery-of-horns/README.md

 Finish time: 11:45am

-Actual time needed to complete: 45min
+Actual time needed to complete: 45 min

 # Feature 3
 Number and name of feature: Feature 1: Style the Application